klpn/arch_description/README.md

 # arch_description
 This program is intended to be used to manage simple archival descriptions.
-To be sure, there are already sophisticated free tools like [ICA Atom](https://wiki.ica-atom.org/Main_Page) available to this aim; however, to my knowledge, they suffer from a lack of ability to easily generate reports adapted to local conditions, and as a result, archivists and other people who are working with smaller archives and who lack access to proprietary multi-user tools are often stuck with awkward word-processing or spreadsheet templates.
+To be sure, there are already sophisticated free tools like [AtoM](https://www.accesstomemory.org/en/) available to this aim; however, to my knowledge, they suffer from a lack of ability to easily generate reports adapted to local conditions, and as a result, archivists and other people who are working with smaller archives and who lack access to proprietary multi-user tools are often stuck with awkward word-processing or spreadsheet templates.

 The user and database interfaces are based on [Camelot](http://www.python-camelot.com/) and use SQLite as a database backend.
 Reports are generated using easily customizable [Jinja2](https://github.com/mitsuhiko/jinja2) templates and [Pandoc](https://github.com/jgm/pandoc) (for full archival descriptions in DOCX, TeX or PDF format) or the basic version of [ReportLab](http://www.reportlab.com/) (for box labels).
 [Pypandoc](https://github.com/bebraw/pypandoc) is used to connect with Pandoc: this package can be installed on a Mac OS X or Windows system from [prebuilt binaries](https://pypi.python.org/pypi/pypandoc/) which include Pandoc.